scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

 **We improved the usability of the Scala website (this website).** The website had not seen a major rework since 2013, and it does not represent the full picture that we would like Scala newcomers to see.
-To this effect, we have removed the split of Scala 2 vs Scala 3 on [the landing page](https://github.com/scala/scala-lang/pull/1344) and on [the documentation](https://github.com/scala/docs.scala-lang/pull/2430), consolidated the “Getting Started” instructions ([scala-lang#1344](https://github.com/scala/scala-lang/pull/1344), [scala-lang#1348](https://github.com/scala/scala-lang/pull/1348),
+To this effect, we have removed the split of Scala 2 vs Scala 3 on [the landing page](https://github.com/scala/scala-lang/pull/1344) and in [the documentation](https://github.com/scala/docs.scala-lang/pull/2430), consolidated the “Getting Started” instructions ([scala-lang#1344](https://github.com/scala/scala-lang/pull/1344), [scala-lang#1348](https://github.com/scala/scala-lang/pull/1348),